paszu/3DSRepo/Part-3-(arm9loaderhax).md

 Keep your `NANDmin.bin` file, it can be restored by Hourglass9 to save you from a brick in the future.

+You can remove your NAND backups from `/files9/` as long as you still have them backed up to a safe location.

 You can remove any extra files from the root of the SD card that are not in the image.

 ![SD Card](https://i.imgur.com/ad5DHRn.png)